Rock Climbing in Croatia - A guide

-If you want to experience the area from a different view point, then hire a sailboat and explore the seaside crags.
-Why not join our Croatia Climb & Sail trip where guide and skipper Icio can show you the best spots?
+If you want to experience the area from a different viewpoint, hire a sailboat and explore the seaside crags.
+Why not join our Croatia Climb & Sail trip, where guide and skipper Icio can show you the best spots?

 You can fly straight to Split from most major European airports.

-Renting a car is probably the best option for getting around when going climbing in Croatia. it's sometimes possible to sail to the crag too © Matt Groom
+Renting a car is the best option for getting around when going climbing in Croatia.
+It's sometimes possible to sail to the crag, too © Matt Groom.

 Where to stay?

-There are a number of different accommodation options, ranging from campsites to apartments for hire (or a boat, if you join our Croatia Climb & Sail trip).
-Cliff Base on Hvar is a great option for climbers: there’s a mountain hut just 10 seconds away from the climbing and the owner also rents out apartments in the area.
+There are several different accommodation options, ranging from campsites to apartments for hire (or a boat if you join our Croatia Climb & Sail trip).
+Cliff Base on Hvar is a great option for climbers: there’s a mountain hut just 10 seconds away from the climbing, and the owner also rents apartments.

 Rest day activities

-Dalmatia is a popular summer holiday destination meaning that there are many activities to keep you occupied on rest days.
+Dalmatia is a popular summer holiday destination, meaning that many activities keep you occupied on rest days.

-For a more ‘active’ rest day you can choose to scuba dive, sail, sea kayak, river raft (in Omiš), mountain bike, hike, or via ferrata.
-If you’re looking for something a bit more laid-back, you can always relax on one of the region’s beautiful beaches, visit historical sites, or enjoy a relaxed lunch overlooking the sea.
+For a more ‘active’ rest day, you can scuba dive, sail, sea kayak, river raft (in Omiš), mountain bike, hike, or via ferrata.
+If you’re looking for something more laid-back, you can always relax on one of the region’s beautiful beaches, visit historical sites, or enjoy a relaxed lunch overlooking the sea.

 The ‘Croatia’ rock climbing guidebook by Boris Čujić is a great place to get more detailed information on the crags.
-There is also a blog where you can find out more about various climbing areas and access some route topos.
+There is also a blog where you can learn about various climbing areas and access some route topos.

-When you visit a new climbing area, make sure to buy the local guide - preferably from a local climbing shop if you can! © Matt Groom
+When you visit a new climbing area, buy the local guide - preferably from a local climbing shop if you can! © Matt Groom